sat28-code/sat28-code.github.io/README.md

 <h2>Adapting your planes</h2>
 <p>Planes need final touches before being ready for flight.
 By turning the back of the wings up, you can create a better shape for wings and by keeping have the wings in a 120 degree angle to each other helps stabilise flight.
 If the planes are stalling, use paper clips to reorganise weight.
-For example, if the plane flies straight up, put weight on the from to prevent it Turing up.
+For example, if the plane flies straight up, put some weight on the front to prevent it turning up.

 <video width="320" height="240" controls>
        <source src="WingAng.mp4" type="video/mp4">